Tamk-Tiko-2025-Projekti/AI-Invoice-analysis/README.md

 # AI invoice analysis system
 This application is an invoice analysis system designed to extract structured data from invoices using a large language model such as GPT-4o.
 The application can handle both PDF and image invoices.

+This application was created as part of the programming project course at the Tampere University of Applied Sciences

 ## System Requirements
 - Java 21 or higher
 - Kotlin 2.1.0 or higher